 Each person requires individualized treatment approaches to recover from their condition.
 Therefore we offer a range of substance abuse treatment services and therapies at NIRC.
 For instance, we offer services such as:

-Sometimes, a person doesn’t have the time or resources necessary to attend an inpatient addiction treatment center.
-Fortunately, a PHP offers the next best thing.
-With this program, they’ll attend treatment during the day and return home at night.
+Sometimes, a person doesn’t have the time or resources necessary to attend a residential treatment center.
+Fortunately, a partial hospitalization program offers the next best thing for individuals requiring outpatient treatment.
+Also known as day treatment programs, people attend a PHP during the day and return home at night as outpatient treatment does not require someone to live at the rehab facility as those in residential inpatient treatment programs do.

 As patients move through our treatment programs, they often find that they don’t need the extensive treatment that our PHP offers.
 Fortunately, intensive outpatient programs allow patients to attend treatment a few days a week.
-During the rest of the time, the patient can return home to put their strategies into practice in the real world.
+During the rest of the time, the patient can return home to put the strategies they learned in intensive outpatient treatment into practice in the real world.

-Common therapy options offered at a dual diagnosis treatment center include:
+Common therapy and combined treatment options offered at our dual diagnosis treatment center include:

 Individual therapy sessions take place in a one-on-one setting.
 Group therapy is unlike individual therapy in that the sessions take place in a group setting.
 Family therapy sessions involve the recovering individual and their family members.
 While these and other evidence-based therapies differ in method and setting, they can all be beneficial in addressing dual diagnoses.